BaptisteTomasin/Federated-Learning-Frameworks/TensorFlow_Federated/README.md

 Tensorflow Federated don't offer the privacy of data and the use of GPU.
 To add the privacy of data we can use [TensorFlowPrivacy](https://github.com/tensorflow/privacy) that allow to train machine-learning models with privacy

-In [MNIST](/TensorFlow_Federated/MNIST/) you can find the application of Tensorflow Federated on the MNIST data set.
+In [MNIST](/TensorFlow_Federated/MNIST/) you can find the application of Tensorflow Federated on the MNIST dataset.

 ### Work environment